Me and Planet Earth

 What We Ask for Might Be Different from What Shows up

-A few days later, my friend Jim sent me an email about an Etruscan webinar and I immediately registered.
+A few days later, my friend Jim sent me an email about an Etruscan webinar, and I immediately registered.

 The Help We Receive Is from Timeless Sources

 My work in reaching out to my ancestors is unveiling so many new ways to be with who I am and how connected I am to the expanse of time, space, place, and energy.
 My Wholebody Focusing training supports me in trusting what my body feels and enhances my spiritual connection to this ritual that connects me to my ancestors.
+Connecting to Etruia

 Noticing When Something New is Her